google-research/discs/discs/samplers/README.md

       ),
   )
 ```
-We provide the code snippet below as an example on how to instantiate the gwg sampler for the purpose of using out of this package pipeline.
+We provide the code snippet below as an example on how to instantiate the 'gwg' sampler for the purpose of using out of this package pipeline.
 Note that the sample shape and number of categories are manually set in the below example.
 In `DISCS` pipeline, they are set based on the model (target distribution).
 Also, to see an example on how the `ml_collections` is used to setup the configs when running an scripts, you can refer to `discs/experiment/run_sampling_local.sh' and `discs/experiment/main_sampling.py' with `config_flags.DEFINE_config_file` usecase.
 ```